otsosaarinen/otsosaarinen/README.md

 ### About me

-I'm an ICT engineer from Turku, passionate about technology and motivated to start my career in IT industry.
+I'm a software developer from Turku, Finland.
 I'm very interested in web development, integrations & health technology.

 ### Education
-** Bachelor of Engineering, Information and Communications Technology** Turku University of Applied Sciences, Turku, Finland 2025
+**Bachelor of Engineering, Information and Communications Technology**
+Turku University of Applied Sciences, Turku, Finland
+2025

 ### Skills